yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

-**Note**
-Having been on an Army Grant, I was not active here until recently.
-I am releasing some of the methods I have used now.

 **About me**
 I develop production-grade AI/ML systems and maintain OSS for solving real life problems.
 I care trustworthiness, uncertainty, and safety of predictive systems.